Types of Degrees Area Studies Majors Are Getting

 |Hispanic or Latino||137|

-Area Studies appeals to people across the globe.
+Students from other countries are interested in Area Studies, too.
 About 22.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea